hoffor/Twitch-Channel-Point-Sounds/README.md

 ![GUI Screenshot](GUI_Screenshot.png?raw=true)

 ### Installation:
-Unzip the "Twitch Channel Point Sounds" folder anywhere and run the .exe!
+Grab the latest [release](https://github.com/hoffr/Twitch-Channel-Point-Sounds/releases) (Twitch-Channel-Point-Sounds.zip), unzip the "Twitch Channel Point Sounds" folder anywhere and run the .exe.
 If you want, you can right click the .exe and "Send to > Desktop (Create shortcut)".

 ### How to use: